mmdmcy/ollama-chat/README.md

    - Opens your default browser to `http://localhost:8000`
    - Starts a local web server (auto-picks the next free port if 8000 is busy)
    - Requires Python 3 (`sudo apt install python3`).
 If `xdg-open` is available, your browser opens automatically

+> Linux Support: The project includes a first-class `start.sh` launcher for Mint/Ubuntu/Debian and most distros.
+No Node setup required.

 ### Manual Setup